-It also has two purposes:
+It has two purposes:

-- To help you to comply with UK charity law and with the Royal British Legion's policies when going about your RBL activities.
+- To ensure that you to comply with UK charity law and with the Royal British Legion's policies when going about your RBL activities.
 Where you see the words 'must' and 'must not', or 'do' and 'do not', these instructions are a requirement of law or of RBL policy. - To help you to run a happy and successful branch, County, District or Section.
-It is good practice to follow the instructions in the handbook as many have legal or policy requirements that will help with compliance of the Royal Charter and RBL policies. - This book is detailed but not completely comprehensive, so if you have any questions that aren't addressed here, ask your MEO (Membership Engagement Officer) for help. - Where you see the word 'County' or 'Counties', these terms cover all Counties, Districts and Sections.
+It is good practice to follow the instructions in the handbook as many have legal or policy requirements that will help with compliance of the Royal Charter and RBL policies.

+This book is detailed but not completely comprehensive, so if you have any questions that aren't addressed here, ask your MEO (Membership Engagement Officer) for help.

+A formation is branch, County, District or Section.
+Where you see the word 'County' or 'Counties', these terms cover all Counties, Districts and Sections.